ZachWatkins/wordpress-plugin-name/README.md

 This plugin was created by Zachary Watkins <watkinza@gmail.com> with the hope that it could be someone's first step into WordPress development.

-## Principles of Software Development

-These principles can be looked up for better explanation and are provided here as a suggestion for self-guided learning.
-1. Separation of Concerns
-2. Don't Repeat Yourself
-3. Single Responsibility Principle
-4. Avoid clever code (i.e. prefer simple, intuitive logic over complicated code)
-5. Premature optimization is the root of all evil

-### Separation of Concerns

-This is a key principle of software development and involves separating code in a logical way for the purpose of reducing the burden required to maintain it.
-How or why to separate code is subjective and while there are best practices and standards it is ultimately up to the maintainers.
-The number of files may seem intimidating until you remember this is done with the goal of adding simplicity, not taking away from it.

-"[Separation of Concerns], even if not perfectly possible, is yet the only available technique for effective ordering of one's thoughts, that I know of." -- Edsger W. Dijkstra

-### Don't Repeat Yourself

-If you plan to re-use code you have created, try to package it so that you can call upon it as a reference instead of needing to copy and paste the code again in a different file.
-This will help with the maintainability of that code and wherever it will be used.

-### Single Responsibility Principle

-"It is a software engineering principle that states that a class should have only one reason to change.
-In other words, it must have only one responsibility.

-"Here, we are talking about cohesion.
-All elements in given class structures or modules should have a functional affinity to one another.
-By clearly defining your class’s responsibility, you increase its cohesiveness."

-- Jerome Rault, "10 Crucial Software Development Principles to Live By", <https://www.laneways.agency/software-development-principles/>

 ## Code Standards, Guidelines, and Conventions

 There are many ways to learn programming and rigid documentation requirements can seem daunting for beginners.
 If you are a beginner, I am excited that you are here and I hope you learn something from what you find here.
 While not a requirement to write functional code, the additional steps required to learn and implement best practices for documentation is worthwhile for both personal and professional projects.